amirwhocode/marlis/README.md

 user: root
 pass: homer
 ```
-16. After logging in, you will be prompted to set a new password.
+16. After logging in, you will be prompted to set a new password (e.g. 123456).

 ## Dockerfile
 This Dockerfile creates a container with a development environment featuring: